RECOGNIZING THE PATTERNS OF LIFE TO PROTECT HABITAT

 Habitat Protection Takes Collaboration Among Forest Stakeholders

 Collaboration among forest stakeholders is essential to keeping not only our state’s endangered and threatened species safe, but all fish and wildlife within forest boundaries.
 Federal and state agencies, county governments, Native American tribes, private forest landowners, and communities all contribute to shaping the forest policies and practices for the state of Washington.
-The Forests and Fish Law, for instance, is the result of 18 months of study and negotiation involving scientists, regulators, and policy makers representing each of these stakeholders.
+The Forests & Fish Law, for instance, is the result of 18 months of study and negotiation involving scientists, regulators, and policy makers representing each of these stakeholders.
 By working together, fish and wildlife have the needed protection to sustain their vital habitat.

 Habitat Protection Takes Responsible Forest Management